cnathanielb007/cnatb007/README.md

-# cnatb007
+# Downtime
-This program is actully made for checking if a server is up or no.
-It is not it sends an email and notifies the person when the sever goes down
+A Python Script which check whether a website is up or down and if the site is down it informs you by sending a mail.